Bachelor of Arts in Motion Picture Medium

 • Nurture a culture of life-long, deep, relevant learning by continuously reflecting on their progress.

-Over the space of three years, students will have the opportunity to discover and explore the world of motion picture production through the following core areas: Ideation Studies, Contextual Studies, Discipline Studies, Project Studies and Reflection Studies.
+Over the space of three years, students will have the opportunity to discover and explore the world of motion picture production through 5 areas of study that are grouped into three key modules namely: Research, Discipline and Production.
+All three modules are compulsory for all students.